 Students who do not meet the admissions criteria may be considered for admission on academic probation.
 When admitted on academic probation, undergraduate students will be granted enrollment in 6 credit hours as probationary enrollment.
 In addition to the 6 credits granted with probationary enrollment, the student will be enrolled in one additional class.
 If the academic requirements are met within the first 6 credits, the student will continue with that next class and the full schedule will be added.
-If the academic requirements are not met within the first 6 credits, the student will be withdrawn from the University.
+If the academic requirements are not met within the first 6 credits, the student's class will be dropped and the student will be withdrawn from the University.
 The student must have an average 2.0 GPA (for undergraduate Business, General Studies, and Ministry programs) or an average 3.0 GPA (for Nursing) for the courses taken in probationary enrollment.